brooklynrail/brooklynrail-platform/content/events/2020/11/radical-poetry-reading-with-no-land.md

       Coyote Valley’s reservation for the Pomo people and at Mendocino Community College.
 She still lives in a cabin she built herself, and writes nearly every day.
-  - person: cait-okane
-    event_bio: Cait O’Kane was born in Philadelphia and currently lives there with family.
-She attended a state university in Pennsylvania before spending two years as the Anne Waldman Fellow at the Jack Kerouac School of Disembodied Poetics at Naropa University.
-For most of her life, Cait worked in supermarkets, in kitchens, on farms, and in warehouses.
-Along with Devin Brahja Waldman, Cait currently makes music in a band called Notable Deaths.
 date: 2020-12-02 13:00:00 -0500
 end_date: 2020-12-02 14:00:00 -0500
 series: 186